francesclluis/source-separation-wavenet/README.md

 A Wavenet for Music Source Separation
 ====

-A neural network for end-to-end music source separation, as described in [END-TO-END MUSIC SOURCE SEPARATION:
+A neural network for end-to-end music source separation, as described in [End-to-end music source separation: is it possible in the waveform domain?](https://arxiv.org/pdf/1810.12187.pdf)
-IS IT POSSIBLE IN THE WAVEFORM DOMAIN?](https://arxiv.org/pdf/1810.12187.pdf)

 Listen to separated samples [here](http://jordipons.me/apps/end-to-end-music-source-separation/)